jonathanolson/slither/notes/patterns.md

         - Imagine 3 squares diagonal pattern.
 Yes red exit vertices (2), BUT we can't just FIX face colors, because multiple embeddings(!)
   -
   - See top performance wins
   -
+  - Should be possible to take "square only" rules, take embeddings in square board, only take (1) as representative
+    - Note: will need to "apply" initial conditions to this section
+  -
   - Split "rules.ts" into separate files, so we don't pull in more than necessary?
   -